Your dental health is far more important than many people realize.

 It relies on approval from a military medical review board.

-The Armed Forces do not enforce disqualifications related to cavities so long as the problem has been addressed, or will be addressed in the near future.
+The Armed Forces do not enforce disqualifications related to cavities so long as the problem has been addressed.

-You just need to make sure all dental repairs like fixing cavities are treated before you are sworn into the military.
+You just need to make sure all dental repairs are treated before you are sworn into the military.

 Lastly, the military accepts individuals going through endodontic care (root canals) through the Delayed Entry Program.

-However, a health provider must present documentation to the Department of Defense explaining that endodontic treatment will get completed prior to becoming active duty.
+However, a health provider must present documentation to the Department of Defense explaining that endodontic treatment will be completed prior to becoming active duty.

 Jaw Diseases or Tissues